wpyoga/openvz6-glibc-patch/ubuntu/README.md

 Upgrading from Focal to Jammy requires some preparation:

-1. Disable some systemd features by creating a file `/etc/systemd/system/service.d/99-openvz.conf`
+1. Create the file `/etc/systemd/system/service.d/99-openvz.conf` to disable some systemd features.
+Due to missing features in the OpenVZ 6 kernel, we need to disable these features to prevent errors in some services, including systemd-logind, which would affect ssh, sudo, and normal console login.
     ```
     [Service]
     ProtectSystem=false
     ProtectKernelModules=false
     ```

 1. Help usrmerge migration by moving `/lib/modules` to `/usr/lib/modules`
     ```
     $ sudo mv /lib/modules /usr/lib/modules